jgbotello/jgbotello.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-hello there!

 I am an Engineer with a Master's in Industrial Engineering.
 I obtained these degrees at the [Universidad del Norte](https://www.uninorte.edu.co/) in Barranquilla, Colombia.
+My  master’s degree research in industrial engineering was recognized as highly distinguished by the university.
+It was part of a larger international, multidisciplinary research project linked to faculty at Old Dominion university (ODU).

-In Fall 2023 I Joined to Old Dominioun University as PhD student in Computer Science under the supervision of Dr. Michele Weigle.
+In Fall 2023 I Joined to ODU as PhD student in Computer Science under the supervision of Dr. Michele Weigle.

-My interest in the field of Computer Science (CS) stems from the growing, important, and interesting relevance of technology in our society.
-Computer Science plays a crucial role in process automation, decision-making, and complex problem-solving.
-I believe that by combining my skills in Industrial Engineering, focused on data science and analysis, multivariate statistics, modeling, and simulation, with a Ph.D. in Computer Science, I will be able to contribute to the development of solutions to challenges of great interest in society.

-For my first semester as an ODU student, I am taking the courses shown below.
-- CS 625 Data Visualization (Dr. Michele Weigle)
-- CS 898 Dissertation Research (Dr. Michele Weigle)
+To provide an overview of my research over the past few years, I have been exploring how communities respond to the arrival of refugees and migrants.
+This collaborative work has been conducted alongside fellow researchers and faculty members at the Storymodelers Lab.
+Our approach encompasses the utilization of survey research techniques, as well as the implementation of advanced tools such as machine learning (ML) and natural language processing (NLP) models.
+For a deeper insight into my educational background and professional journey, I invite you to explore my [bio](#bio).

+**Research Interests:** Artificial Intelligence, Data Analysis, Data Science, NLP, Multivariate Statistical Analysis, Web Development, Modeling and Simulation.

+## Graduate Research Assistant
 In addition to joining ODU, I have been given the privilege of serving as a Graduate Research Assistant in the Storymodelers research lab, linked to the Virginia Modeling Analysis and Simulation Center (VMASC), with whom I have been collaborating for approximately two years.
 This experience has been full of valuable learnings, interesting challenges, and enriching opportunities both in research and professionally.
 Before my arrival in the United States, I was working with research through surveys applied to analyze the capacity of support that Colombia offers to migrants from Venezuela.
 Additionally, I have been involved in the development of an application to automate the process.